-The overall system design for WISE Version 1.3 (Figure 2) consists of an integrated set of models that operate across four spatial scales: NZ & the World, the Waikato region, cities and districts (e.g., Hamilton, Waipa, Matamata-Piako), and local for the land use change (200 m \times 200 m grid cells) and terrestrial biodiversity models (100 m \times 100 m grid cells).
+The overall system design for WISE Version 1.4 (Figure 2) consists of an integrated set of models that operate across four spatial scales: NZ & the World, the Waikato region, cities and districts (e.g., Hamilton, Waipa, Matamata-Piako), and local for the land use change (100 m $\times$ 100 m grid cells) and terrestrial biodiversity models (100 m $\times$ 100 m grid cells).
 Each model consists of more detailed sub-models, each of which varies in detail, data, and internal structure.

-WISE operates on an annual time step, with simulations beginning in 2006 and ending in 2050.
+WISE operates on an annual time step, with simulations beginning in 2013 and ending in 2064.

 Arrows represent links or flows among the different models.
 The direction of the arrow shows the direction of flow.
 For example, the WOW Demography model generates information on population at the district level.
-Population is pooled among all districts to create a supply of labour to the Labour Market component within WRDEEM, which in turn generates demand for workers from the Regional Economy.
+Population is pooled among all districts to create a supply of labour to drive regional level demand for goods and services in the Waikato region EFM.